kingdingah/playground.tf/README.md

 # playground.tf
-Team Fortress 2 Stream game interface for Roulette, Bingo, etc
+Team Fortress 2 concurrent application that provides challenges, training and gamemodes to players